 For all you regular Indie Voyager visitors who are in the middle of planning your summer 2020 adventures, here is one useful article that might answer some of your questions regarding some festival, adventure destinations that you can find on the website, and some useful tips for traveling across South-East Europe (aka Balkan peninsula) where this website originates from.

 Is it safe to visit Balkan countries?

 The question I get asked every now and then.
 Very safe, I’d say.
-People are in general very friendly and the prices are incredible for anyone coming from Western Europe. (minus Greece, coastal Croatia – but not everywhere and Slovenia).
+People are generally very friendly and prices are incredible for anyone coming from Western Europe. (minus Greece, coastal Croatia – but not everywhere and Slovenia).
 When it comes to scams, just skip taking taxis in big cities, especially the ones that you’ll find right in front of bus, train station, or google which taxis are recommended on official website pages of the city you’re traveling to.
 Otherwise, prepare yourself getting really overpriced bill that something goes 5-10 times up the normal price these guys charge locals.

 Local public transportation options are affordable and pretty much amazing.

 And skip talking about politics.
 I mean, you can, but there’s so many better topics to cover instead of politics.
 The incredible summer weather in the region, for example.